Find Trade Colleges

 Medical Assisting majors at Wallace State, Hanceville take out an average of $9,946 in student loans while working on their Associate Degree.

-The excellent associate degree programs at Bishop State Community College helped the school earn the #4 place on this year’s ranking of the best allied health & medical assisting services schools in Alabama.
-Located in the medium-sized city of Mobile, Bishop State Community College is a public school with a small student population.
+A rank of #4 on this year’s list means Bishop State Community College is a great place for allied health & medical assisting services students working on their associate degree.
+Located in the city of Mobile, Bishop State Community College is a public college with a small student population.

-Read full report on Allied Health & Medical Assisting Services at Bishop State Community College
+Full Allied Health & Medical Assisting Services at Bishop State Community College Report

 After completing their Associate Degree, medical assisting graduates from Remington College - Mobile Campus carry an average student debtload of $21,557.
 This translates to an average monthly loan payment of $89, based on a 10-year repayment plan.

-Wallace Community College, Dothan came in at #6 in this year’s edition of the Best Allied Health Services Associate Degree Trade Schools in Alabama ranking.
+Wallace Community College, Dothan landed the #6 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
 Located in the small city of Dothan, Wallace, Dothan is a public school with a small student population.

-Read full report on Allied Health & Medical Assisting Services at Wallace Community College, Dothan
+Full Allied Health & Medical Assisting Services at Wallace Community College, Dothan Report

-John C Calhoun State Community College ranked #7 on this year’s Best Allied Health Services Associate Degree Trade Schools in Alabama list.
+John C Calhoun State Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #7 on the list.
 Calhoun Community College is a moderately-sized public school located in the rural area of Tanner.

 The average amount in student loans that medical assisting majors at Calhoun Community College take out while working on their Associate Degree is $12,864.